webdesignsbytom/fullstack-starter/Services/github_actions.md

 `on: push` - Trigger the workflow to run the jobs on push `runs-on: ubuntu-latest` set the machine to run on

+## CI/CD Pipeline

+0. Precommit checks

+1. 'SOURCE STAGE' - Getting your code from a repo like github Define branch protection rules.
+A review before merging to main branch.
+Linting - Checking code for syntax errors.
+Have a github action to check the linting

+2. 'BUILD STAGE' - Creating an Artifact you can test and release Compiling the code and building container images of application Build docker image first then compile code if required.
+The output is a container image we can run tests on.

+3. 'CONTAINER IMAGE' The built version of your application Run unit test
+Check for code coverage (80-90%)

+4. 'TESTING STAGE' where the real heavy testing starts to fully test the application Intergration test - test the functionality - can a user post a message/upload photos/sign up

+5. 'RELEASE STAGE' release the application so servers can use it Ship the image to the registery, you can run the application for QA testing Staging and production evnironments get the iamge